run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/project-management.md

 Run:ai Projects are implemented as Kubernetes namespaces.
 When creating a new Run:ai Project, Run:ai does the following automatically:

-* Creates the namespace.
+* Creates a namespace by the name of `runai-<PROJECT-NAME>`.
 * Labels the namespace as _managed by Run:ai_.
 * Provides access to the namespace for Run:ai services.
 * Associates users with the namespace.

-This process may __need to be altered__ if:
+This process may __need to be altered__ if

-* The organization has an internal naming convention for namespaces.
+* Researchers already have existing Kubernetes namespaces
-* The organization does not allow Run:ai certain privileges which allow the above automation.
+* The organization's Kubernetes namespace naming convention does not allow the `runai-` prefix.

-The purpose of this document is to explain how to handle these scenarios.
+* The organization's policy does not allow the automatic creation of namespaces

-## Using Existing Namespaces
+## Process

-By default, creating a Project named `<PROJECT-NAME>` Run:ai will create a Kubernetes namespace named `runai-<PROJECT-NAME>`.
-However, organizations with an existing Kubernetes practice may already have existing Kubernetes namespaces where they wish to run machine-learning workloads or their Kubernetes namespace naming convention does not allow the `runai-` prefix.
-As such, Run:ai allows the __association__ of a Run:ai Project with any existing Kubernetes namespace:
+Run:ai allows the __association__ of a Run:ai Project with any existing Kubernetes namespace:

-* When [setting up](cluster.md) a Run:ai cluster, Disable namespace creation by setting the flag `createNamespaces` to `false`.
+* When [setting up](cluster.md) a Run:ai cluster, Disable namespace creation by setting the cluster flag `createNamespaces` to `false`.
 * Using the Run:ai User Interface, create a new Project `<PROJECT-NAME>`
 * Assuming an existing namespace `<NAMESPACE>`, associate it with the Run:ai project by running: